Property404/lionchief-controller/README.md

 Set lights on: `51 01`

 If the first parameter of the speech command is 0, the saying will be random.
-Otherwise, each value corresponds to a specific saying.
+Otherwise each value corresponds to a specific saying.
 Not sure what the second parameter does.

+## Troubleshooting
+* Note that the speaker for at least some (if not all) Lionel trains is in the tender; if it's not hooked up, the train will not make any sounds
+* Some values like pitch are signed.
+Negative values are represented in 2's compliment

 ## Usage
 Demo usage can be found in `demo.py`.
 Make sure to change the MAC address